eleanordare/bxms-eap-ansible-install/README.md

 These playbooks install and configure BxMS 6.4 and EAP 7.
 Additional playbooks are included to apply future patches, configure roles in BPMS, and add custom login modules to Business Central.

 ## Getting Started
+1. Clone this git repo to your host machine (`git clone https://github.com/eleanordare/bxms-eap-ansible-install.git`).
-1. Make sure Ansible is installed on your host.
+2. Make sure Ansible is installed on your host.
-2. Update group_vars/all/all.yml to reflect your environment (and choose transfer method, see below).
+3. Update group_vars/all/all.yml to reflect your environment.
-3. Update inventory to reflect your environment.
+4. Update inventory to reflect your environment.
+5. Update the main bxms6.4-eap7.0-centos7.yml playbook with your transfer method of choice (see below).
-4. Run `ansible-playbook bxms6.4-eap7.0-centos7.yml` on host.
+5. Run `ansible-playbook bxms6.4-eap7.0-centos7.yml` on host.

 ## Transfer Methods